Essex-class aircraft carrier: Guns, radar and radios

+As of December 1940 the outfit of smaller guns was to consist of 24 1.1-inch (28 mm) anti-aircraft cannon and eight 50-caliber (12.7-mm) machine guns.
+However, by the time the first ship was commissioned, just over a year later, both these gun types had been found inadequate, and they had been earmarked for replacement with much more effective types, the Bofors 40 mm anti-aircraft guns and the Oerlikon 20 mm cannon, in vastly increased numbers - initially, 24 Bofors guns in quadruple mounts and 46 Oerlikons in single mounts, with numbers increased repeatedly as the war progressed.
+The increased number of guns required a massive increase in the number of ammunition passers to keep them firing, contributing heavily to a nearly 50 percent increase in the size of the ships' crews over the course of the war.

-The Essex class also made use of the latest technology and communications equipment.
+The Essex class made use of the latest technology and communications equipment.
 All units were commissioned with SK air-search and SC and SG surface-search radars.
 Several of the class received SM fighter-direction radar.
 Two Mark 37 fire control directors fitted with FD Mark 4 tracking radar for the 5"/38 battery were installed; the Mk4 proved inadequate at distinguishing low-level intruders from surface clutter and was quickly replaced with the improved Mark 12/Mark 22 combination.
 40mm AA batteries were controlled by Mark 51 optical directors with integrated gyro gun-sight lead-angle calculators.
 A Plan Position Indicator (PPI) display was used to keep track of ships and enabled a multi-carrier force to maintain a high-speed formation at night or in foul weather.
 The new navigational tool known as the Dead Reckoning Tracer was also implemented for navigation and tracking of surface ships.
 Identification Friend or Foe (IFF) was used to identify hostile ships and aircraft, especially at night or in adverse weather.
 The four-channel Very High Frequency (VHF) radio permitted channel variation in an effort to prevent enemy interception of transmissions.
 It also allowed for simultaneous radio contact with other ships and planes in the task force.